aboutcode-org/scancode-analyzer/docs/source/api-and-outputs/json-output.rst

 JSON Output Format
 ==================

-`scancode-results-analyzer` is meant to be used as a post-scan Plugin for Scancode, where after running a scan, the scan results are then analyzed for scan errors, and that information is added to the scancode JSON results.
+`scancode-analyzer` is meant to be used as a post-scan Plugin for Scancode, where after running a scan, the scan results are then analyzed for scan errors, and that information is added to the scancode JSON results.

-Command Line Argument to use ``scancode-results-analyzer``: ``--analyze-license-results``
+Command Line Argument to use ``scancode-analyzer``: ``--analyze-license-results``

-Here's how example result-JSONs from `scancode-results-analyzer` could look like, post-analysis.
+Here's how example result-JSONs from `scancode-analyzer` could look like, post-analysis.

 .. _license_detection_issues_result_json: